 - Very burly

-As we mentioned in the intro, the best thing about these women’s hiking shoes is the foot protection they provide.
+As we mentioned in the intro, the best thing about these hiking shoes is the foot protection they provide.
 The model’s upper features multi-layered synthetic leather construction, and its midsole rock plate is inflexible and solid.
-To put it simply, rare are the shoes that are as protective as Salomon Women’s XA Pro 3D V8 are.
+To put it simply, rare are the models that are as protective as Salomon Women’s XA Pro 3D V8 faux leather hiking boots.

 Keen Women’s Targhee 3 Mid